Brianna F.

 9/7-13/25

-This week, I organized all the work I did last year for my project.
-I made sure to create a Google Drive Folder to keep track of all my documents to make it easier to find everything.
-I take a lot of notes, and it’s one of my specialties.
-This was an essential thing for me because I will be continuing my project from last year, and a lot of it this year will rely on my work and process from last year.
-On top of the folder, I made sure that the document where I was containing all my sources was organized.
-Meaning that each source was organized by category: Plants, Plant Care, Plant Materials, Plant Benefits, and Cortisol.
-My next step is to make sure that these sources are all properly cited because at the moment they are all URLs that are labeled with what they talk about.
+This week, I organized all the work I did last year because this is essential for me, as I will be continuing my project from last year, and my previous work will be a foundation for me to build on.
+I take a lot of notes, and it is one of my specialties, so I wanted to make sure I have my resources organized.
+For example, I created a Google Drive Folder to keep track of all my documents to make it easier to find my previous work.
+I made sure that the document containing all my sources was organized, and each source was organized by category: Plants, Plant Care, Plant Materials, Plant Benefits, and Cortisol.
+My next step in this process is to make sure that these sources are all properly cited because, currently, they are all URLs that are labeled with their subject matters.

 8-9/31-6/25